giovanni-venturelli/ng-jvx-multiselect/projects/ng-jvx-multiselect/README.md

 The user can use the properties `itemText` and `itemValue` to prevent the need for the mapping (being in the example above `itemText = 'title'` and `itemValue = 'id'`).
 #### Search
 When the user searches for a term, the property `searchInput` is updated with the searched value.
 Its value is then copied in the property `search` of the object of the search parameters.
+`searchProp` defines the name of the property for the call.

 ### Slots
 #### default